Precision Drilling (TSE:PD) PT Raised to C$140.00

-Precision Drilling (TSE:PD – Get Rating) (NYSE:PDS) had its price target upped by ATB Capital from C$137.00 to C$140.00 in a research note published on Friday, MarketBeat reports.
+Precision Drilling (TSE:PD – Get Rating) (NYSE:PDS) had its target price hoisted by equities research analysts at Raymond James from C$115.00 to C$140.00 in a research note issued on Tuesday, BayStreet.CA reports.
+The firm presently has a “strong-buy” rating on the stock.
+Raymond James’ price target would suggest a potential upside of 34.27% from the company’s current price.

-A number of other research firms have also issued reports on PD.
-Piper Sandler began coverage on Precision Drilling in a research note on Friday, October 7th.
-They set a buy rating and a C$74.00 price objective on the stock.
-BMO Capital Markets boosted their target price on Precision Drilling from C$130.00 to C$140.00 in a research report on Thursday, July 28th.
-TD Securities boosted their target price on Precision Drilling from C$130.00 to C$135.00 and gave the stock a buy rating in a research report on Thursday, July 28th.
-Stifel Nicolaus boosted their target price on Precision Drilling from C$145.00 to C$150.00 in a research report on Thursday, July 28th.
-Finally, Royal Bank of Canada boosted their target price on Precision Drilling from C$147.00 to C$156.00 in a research report on Thursday, July 7th.
-One investment analyst has rated the stock with a hold rating, eight have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of C$119.50.
+A number of other research analysts have also weighed in on the stock.
+TD Securities lifted their price objective on shares of Precision Drilling from C$135.00 to C$145.00 and gave the company a “buy” rating in a research note on Friday, October 28th.
+Stifel Nicolaus lifted their price objective on shares of Precision Drilling from C$140.00 to C$165.00 in a research note on Friday, October 28th.
+Royal Bank of Canada lifted their price objective on shares of Precision Drilling from C$147.00 to C$156.00 in a research note on Thursday, July 7th.
+Piper Sandler initiated coverage on shares of Precision Drilling in a report on Friday, October 7th.
+They issued a “buy” rating and a C$74.00 price target for the company.
+Finally, CIBC raised their price target on shares of Precision Drilling from C$110.00 to C$115.00 and gave the company a “neutral” rating in a report on Friday, October 28th.
+One investment analyst has rated the stock with a hold rating, eight have assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat, the company presently has an average rating of “Buy” and a consensus price target of C$121.58.

 Precision Drilling Stock Performance